karimmouden/CEH-in-bullet-points/chapters/02-footprinting/email-footprinting.md

                   - SPF lacks reporting which makes it harder to maintain

+    - has three major elements:

+            - Policy framework ,
+            - Authentication method,
+            - specialized headers  (in the  email itself that convey this information)

-- SPF record :
+- **SPF record** :

-    - DNS record that has to be added to the DNS zone of your domain.
+    - **DNS record** that has to be **added to the DNS zone** of your domain.

-    - In this SPF record you can specify which IP addresses and/or hostnames are authorized to send email from the specific domain.
+    - In this SPF record you can **specify which IP addresses and/or hostnames are authorized to send email from the specific domain**.

     - The **mail receiver** will use the **“envelope from” address** of the mail (mostly the Return-Path header) to